Another Nail in My Heart: Background

 "Another Nail in My Heart," according to Squeeze singer and guitarist Glenn Tilbrook, began as "another slow number" where he "had the melody line to start with and the band fleshed it out."
 Among these contributions was bassist John Bentley's suggestion to dub a marimba onto the song's intro.
 Bentley recalled, "I turned to Glenn and I said, 'That riff would sound really good if you overdubbed a marimba.' ...
 He just kinda looked at me and didn't say anything, ...so I didn't think any more about it.
 The next day, we came into the studio and I walked in and there was a classical set of marimbas!"
 Tilbrook claimed the song would have been "very ordinary" without the band's assistance.

 The song is notable for its guitar solo, which is performed after the first verse.
 Tilbrook explained, "It took a whole afternoon to get the solo right and John Wood was very patient with me.
 I had a definite idea of how I wanted it to sound and he could see what I was after, although there was a lot of groping around in the dark."
 Difford praised Tilbrook's solo as "stunning" and "really thought through."
 Tilbrook also performs the Moog synthesizer on the song.
-Keyboardist Jools Holland's only contribution was the final piano arpeggio; in the official music video, he can be seen hauling his piano cross town while the band is already going, only to arrive at the studio just in time to make his 'performance'.
+Keyboardist Jools Holland's only contribution was the final piano arpeggio; in the official music video, he can be seen hauling his piano cross town while the band is already going, only to arrive at the studio just in time to make his "performance".

 Chris Difford was dismissive of his contribution to the song, stating, "I don't think the lyric is much cop."
 He elaborated in his autobiography, "It was written quickly and has its roots in the constant flow of verses and choruses I was forced to produce, rather than in me unearthing any deep emotional thoughts."

 Music and lyrics

 "Another Nail in My Heart" is two minutes and fifty-five seconds long.
 It was written by Squeeze members Chris Difford and Glenn Tilbrook, and it was produced by John Wood and Squeeze.
 AllMusic's Stephen Thomas Erlewine called it a "nervy breakup tune."
 In his review of the song, Stewart Mason wrote, "The topic, as usual, is a cocktail of lost love and heavy drinking, culminating in the memorable chorus 'And here in the bar, the piano man's found another nail for my heart.'"

+Interestingly, the title "Another Nail in My Heart" is never directly used in the song's lyrics.
+Every time the main chorus appears, the word "in" is supplemented with the word "for."